-A sleep study — or polysomnogram (PSG) — is a comprehensive test that measures multiple parameters required for the assessment of sleep and wake disorders.
+A in-lab sleep study — or polysomnogram (PSG) — is a comprehensive test that measures multiple parameters required for the assessment of sleep and wake disorders.
 The recording is analyzed by a qualified doctor to determine whether or not you have a sleep disorder.

-- Diagnostic (routine) overnight PSG — This is the general monitoring of sleep architecture (such is the amount of NREM and REM sleep, number of arousals) and a variety of body functions during sleep, including breathing patterns, heart rhythms, and limb movements.
+- Diagnostic (routine) overnight PSG — This is the general monitoring of sleep architecture (such as the amount of NREM and REM sleep, number of arousals) and a variety of body functions during sleep, including breathing patterns, heart rhythms, and limb movements.
 It is usually performed in the evaluation of sleep-related breathing disorders or abnormal movements during sleep.

 - Multiple sleep latency test (MSLT) — This test is used to diagnose narcolepsy and to measure the degree of daytime sleepiness.
 To ensure accurate results, it is performed on the morning following a diagnostic overnight PSG.